scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 of different boundary conditions and over a range of grid sizes.

 First, we hold the grid size constant at 10 x 10 and parallelize over different temperature constraints on one edge of the simulation grid.
 We investigate the scaling of job execution time as a function of the size of the argument array.
-In Figure :ref:`fig.nargsscaling` we show the execution time as a function of the length of the argument array (with a :math:`\log_2` scale on both axes).
-The default :code:`Knot` instance has a maximum of 256 vCPUs in its compute environment and a desired vCPUs setting of 8.
-We testing scaling using these default parameters and also using a custom parameters with :code:`min_vcpus=512`, :code:`desired_vcpus=2048`, and :code:`max_vcpus=4096`.
-These tests were also limited by the EC2 service limits for our region and account, which vary by instance type but never exceeded 200 instances.
-The user interested in maximizing throughput could request limit increases.
+In Figure :ref:`fig.nargsscaling` we show the execution time as a function of :math:`n_\mathrm{args}`, the length of the argument array (with a :math:`\log_2` scale on the :math:`x`-axis and a :math:`\log_{10}` scale on the :math:`y`-axis).
+We testing scaling using Cloudknot's default parameters and also using custom parameters [#]_.
 Regardless of the :code:`Knot` parameters, Pywren outperformed Cloudknot at all argument array sizes.
-Indeed, Pywren appears to achieve :math:`\mathcal{O}(1)` scaling for much of the argument range, revealing AWS Lambda's capabilities for massively parallel computation.
+Indeed, Pywren appears to achieve :math:`\mathcal{O}(1)` scaling between :math:`4 \le n_\mathrm{args}
+\le 512`, revealing AWS Lambda's capabilities for massively parallel computation.
+For :math:`n_\mathrm{args} > 512`, Pywren appears to conform to :math:`\mathcal{O}(n)` scaling with a constant of roughly 0.25.
+By contract, Cloudknot exhibits noisy :math:`\mathcal{O}(n)` scaling for :math:`n_\mathrm{args} \gtrapprox 32`, with a constant that is comparable to Pywren's scaling constant for :math:`n_\mathrm{args}
+> 512`.
+Precise determination of these scaling constants would require more data for a larger range of argument sizes.

+.. [#] Default settings are :code:`min_vcpus=0`,
+   :code:`desired_vcpus=8`, and :code:`max_vcpus=256`.
+Custom settings
+   are :code:`desired_vcpus=2048`, :code:`max_vcpus=4096`, and
+   :min_vcpus=512`.
+Both default and custom Cloudknot cases were also limited by the EC2 service limits for our region and account, which vary by instance type but never exceeded 200 instances.

 .. figure:: figures/nargsscaling.png

-   Execution time to find solutions of the 2D heat equation for many different temperature constraints on a 10x10 grid.
+   Execution time to find solutions of the 2D heat equation for many different temperature constraints on a 10 x 10 grid.
 We show scaling as a function of the number of constraints for Pywren, the default Cloudknot configuration, and a Cloudknot configuration with more available vCPUs.
+Note the :math:`log_2` scale for the :math:`x`-axis.
 Pywren outperforms Cloudknot in all cases.
 We posit that the additional overhead associated with building the Docker image, along with EC2 service limits limited Cloudknot's throughput.
    :label:`fig.nargsscaling`